 With the discovery that sodium dodecyl sulfate, an ingredient found in household products, could kill HIV, Sandra Urdaneta-Hartmann wanted to bring to market life-saving products for people at risk of becoming infected with the virus.
-As an academic physician scientist, Sandra lacked the business know-how to launch the new venture.
-For that, she turned to Drexel LeBow.
+As an academic physician scientist, she lacked the business know-how to launch the new venture.
+For that, she turned to Drexel LeBow and the MBA program.

-Currently, as assistant director of the Center of Women’s Health Research at Drexel University College of Medicine, Sandra combines her background in science and medicine with her business training to help start-up this new initiative within Drexel.
-“There are many parallels between running a business and an academic department,” she says.
+“There are many parallels between running a business and an academic department,” she said.
 “We still ask the questions, ‘what’s our mission?’ and ‘what’s our target?’
 I want to stay ahead of curve, and Drexel LeBow has helped me get ahead and stay there.”